New Jersey Businessman’s Dye-Dropping Drone Stunt Shocks Locals

 But the Quality Inn wasn’t the only target.
 In August, an Absecon resident spotted a drone hovering above his pool.
 It dropped something and boom – his pool turned green too.
 “We had a resident…saw a drone over top and the drone actually dropped something in his pool,” said Absecon Police Chief James Laughlin.

-The green menace turned out to be sea dye, often used by Search and Rescue teams.
+The green menace turned out to be sea dye, often used by search and rescue teams.
 Not great for pools.

 Fast forward to a Friday spotting of the drone over the Quality Inn again.
 This time, with the Federal Aviation Administration’s (FAA) help, police traced the drone back to its operator.
 They arrested business owner Patrick Spina IV, 45, and charged him with multiple counts of criminal mischief.
 Spina’s lawyer said he’s working with the authorities, though he had no other comments.